 We encourage staff to be generous with their House Points and fair with their demerits.

-These same strategies are in place for the sixth form, however we recognise the pupils are in far smaller class sizes and are becoming adults at this stage, therefore behaviour management is built far more on trust and mutual respect.
+These same strategies are in place for the sixth form.
+However, we recognise that the pupils are in far smaller classes, and are becoming adults, so behaviour management is built far more on trust and mutual respect.
 Should there be a repeated pattern of behaviour concern, conversations would take place with the Director of Sixth Form and the pupil's parents.
-House Points are still encouraged to be issued, but we do not expect demerits to be issued.
+House Points and demerits are still encouraged to be issued.